letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 As you can see from the graph above, I started using Beeminder but went off track.
 But I saw that Beeminder motivated me to go in the right direction and I knew that putting some cash money on the line would motivate me even more.
+Beeminder tells you how to avoid the impending train wreck.

 Being able to enter data via SMS is a killer feature.
 Beeminder even lets you tell it what time of day to deliver an SMS, so I set it up to happen early in